-- they had earned 30 or more credit hours during their previous period(s) of enrollment and have not completed Learning Support requirements in the interim. - (5) Completion of transferable Area A courses in English or Mathematics from any institution will eliminate further Learning Support requirements in that area upon transfer back to a USG institution.
+- Such students may be readmitted without a Learning Support requirement if they meet the institutional criteria for exemption. - Students who do not score high enough on the ACCUPLACER test to exempt Learning Support may be placed in corequisite Learning Support, depending on institutional placement policies. - 2) Students readmitted under this provision are subject to the 30-hour limit on college-level coursework and may not take credit work if they had earned 30 or more credit hours during their previous period(s) of enrollment and have not completed Learning Support requirements in the interim. - 3) Completion of transferable Area A courses in English or Mathematics from any institution will eliminate further Learning Support requirements in that area upon transfer back to a USG institution